-If any of the stated timeframes cannot be met by the district, the district will notify the parties and pursue completion as promptly as possible.
+If any of the stated timeframes cannot be met by the Agency, the Agency will notify the parties and pursue completion as promptly as possible.

 Retaliation against any person, because the person has filed a complaint or assisted or participated in an investigation, is prohibited.
-Persons found to have engaged in retaliation shall be subject to discipline.
+Persons found to have engaged in retaliation shall be subject to disciplinary action, up to and including termination.

-Legal Reference: Sec 504 of the Vocational Rehab Act (1973) Sec 84.4(a) and 84.8(a).

-Title II of ADA, Title VII of the 1964 Civil Rights Act

-Title IX of the Educational Amendments of 1972, Sec 86.9(a)
+Legal Reference: Iowa Code §§19B, 20, 35C, 73, 216, 279.8 Legal Reference: Sec 504 of the Vocational Rehab Act (1973) Sec 84.4(a) and 84.8(a).
+Title II of ADA, Title VII of the 1964 Civil Rights Act Title IX of the Educational Amendments of 1972, Sec 86.9(a)